-The roll-out and implementation of an extensive investment and culture change programme which started during the summer of 2017 is now becoming more visible to staff and the people we care for.
+The roll-out and implementation of an extensive investment and culture change programme which started during the summer of 2017 are now becoming more visible to staff and the people we care for.

-This new look and style will be carried across and standardised on all other materials including a strong branded uniform for care workers.
+This new look and style will be carried across and standardised on all other materials including a strongly branded uniform for care workers.

 Our managing director David Harrison explained: “Helping Hands has been going through a significant period of investment and change during 2017.
 While there has been some disruption, I am delighted with the way this has progressed and how well our staff have embraced these changes.

 “We are committed to driving forwards our improvement plan and a company-wide rebrand is the visible culmination of this change in our approach.

 “The company name remains the same but the new logo better reflects our vision for the future and the energy we intend to bring to delivering high-quality care to our service users.

 “The change in logo, website, uniforms, stationery and marketing materials may appear superficial but it is all part of a more profound, professional change in the way Helping Hands promotes itself and delivers care in the future.”